-House Tours at 2pm every Wednesday & First Sunday of the Month.
-Exhibitions and house tours included with admission.
+House Tours: 2pm every Wednesday & 1st Sunday of the Month.
+Exhibitions & tours included with admission.

 Browse the Museum Shop for quirky and inspirational gifts and books for the intellectually curious.

-Come and discover the life and work of one of the most influential and controversial thinkers of the 20th century.
+Explore the life and work of one of the most influential and controversial thinkers of the 20th century.
 Learn about Freud’s theories including The Oedipus Complex, the Ego, Id and Superego.
-Check the website for more.

 |Venue name:||Freud Museum London||Contact:|